 Even those individuals who have vowed to care for their sick loved one sometimes need a break.
 In order to provide the best care possible, they need to be able to step away from time to time and leave their loved one in the care of someone they trust.
 Many hospice providers offer respite care so, even if you haven’t turned to a facility for full-time hospice help, you can still get the help you need when you need it.

-Many insurance plans cover a portion of the expense for Hospice care but for those that don’t, it is “covered by Medicare (through the Medicare Hospice Benefit), Medicaid (in most states), and The Veteran’s Health Administration,” according to the American Hospice Foundation’s website.
+Many insurance plans cover a portion of the expense for Hospice care but for those that don’t, it is covered by Medicare through the Medicare Hospice Benefit.
+Hospice is also covered by Medicaid and Veteran's Benefits.

 While different programs may offer different benefits, you can find a list of the services most Hospice Care Services provide on the the Hospice Foundation of America’s website.
 You should be sure to ask any facility or service you are considering what exactly they provide.